sdc-china/IDA-doc/_posts/2018-01-15-installlation-for-docker.md

 cd selenium
 docker-compose up -d
 ```
-After that, open the browser http://dockerhostIP:4444/grid/console to check selenium grid/node installation status.
+5. After that, open the browser http://dockerhostIP:4444/grid/console to check selenium grid/node installation status.

     ![seleniumNode]

-5. Update docker environment variable.Open the "docker-compose.yml" replace the environment variables SERVER_HOST, HTTP_PORT and HTTPS_PORT with your actaul values.
+6. Update docker environment variable.Open the "docker-compose.yml" replace the environment variables SERVER_HOST, HTTP_PORT and HTTPS_PORT with your actaul values.

      ![dockerEnv]

-6. Run Docker compose build command,after that check docker images are generated or not.
+7. Run Docker compose build command,after that check docker images are generated or not.

 ```
 docker-compose build
 ```

-7. Start the IDA
+8. Start the IDA

 ```
 docker-compose up -d
 ```
 You can launch the url for https://yourip:yourhttpsport/ida

+9. Stop the IDA

 You can stop the ida use docker-compose down command.

 ```
 docker-compose down -d
 ```
+Notes:
+You can backup mysql data at /var/mysql/demo_data directory.You can reuse the IDA database data even your container is destroy.
 [dockerpackage]: ../images/install/dockerpackage.png
 [seleniumNode]: ../images/install/selenium_node.png
 [dockerEnv]: ../images/install/dockerenv.png